-Credit: .5 / 4 College Quarter Credits from PCC for CAS 133 Grade: 9-12 Prerequisite: None Graduation Requirement in: Elective May be repeated for credit: No
+Credit: .5 / 4 College Quarter Credits from PCC for CAS 133

+Grade:11-12

 Using Microsoft Word, Microsoft Excel and Microsoft PowerPoint, students will learn how to create and format business and academic documents, create and edit business spreadsheets with text, numbers and formulas, create and edit charts and graphs, create multiple presentations including animations, transitions, clip art and sounds.
-This course qualifies for 4 college quarter credits through the PCC dual credit program, which is offered to students free-of-charge.
+This course qualifies for 4 college quarter credits through the PCC dual credit program, which is offered to students free of charge.